frdbonif/fRail/README.md

 These are not, however, the easiest resources to access so fRail puts all the links you need on one page, tailored to your location.

+Simple is key, many people that would find this useful are not tech savvy and need information quickly, the idea is that a user has one link that provides everything they need as-is with no options or settings.

 ## Who?
 fRail is available for anyone who finds it useful, not just that but the underlying code is available for anyone to use under the BSD 2-clause lisence.